SystemsApproach/sdn/arch.rst

 (using P4).
 For our purposes, we will treat such Smart NICs as yet another switching element along the end-to-end path.

+.. sidebar:: Host-Centric Perspective

+	This book adopts a network-oriented narrative for SDN, one that treats the end-host (both the virtual switch running in the host OS and the NIC connecting the host to the network) as an extension of the network.
+While perfectly reasonable, the host-centric perspective is equally valid, and perhaps more importanly, comes with a robust ecosystem of open source software that runs as part of the host OS.

+	DPDK is an example.
+It's a copy-free optimization for moving packets between the NIC and the application running in user space.
+Another example that's gaining traction is the combination of eBPF (extended Berkeley Packet Filter) and XDP (eXpress Data Path).
+When used together, they provide a way to program generlized Match-Action rules in the OS kernel, or potentially even on the NIC.
+This is similar in spirit to OpenFlow and P4, except they allow for the Action part to be an arbitrary program.
+In contrast, OpenFlow defines a fixed set of Actions, while P4 is a restricted language for experssing Actions, which is necessary when the Action must execute within a fixed cycle budget, as is the case for a forwarding pipeline.

 3.2 White-Box Switch
 -------------------------